ClonyPDF home

 The practical implication for applicants is that any hairstyle is acceptable as long as your face from hairline to chin is clearly visible and nothing is covering your eyes, eyebrows, or the sides of your face.
 Whether you have a shaved head or voluminous natural curls, the pass/fail test is the same: can facial recognition software reliably map your face from the image?

 Individual countries then apply their own interpretation of this standard, which is why some authorities are more explicit than others about fringe, forehead coverage, or ear visibility.
 The ICAO standard is the floor; national authority guidance adds the country-specific detail.
+The related face position requirements govern how that facial zone must be aligned within the frame.

 What Counts as a Hair Rule Violation?